adex720/Ascension/ascensions.md

 ### Short feedback from players <a name="opinion-short"></a>

 **Dragon࿐Warrior™#0006 (Prestige 441):** "New update tbh I don't like both off them lol."
+**Markiangdasher7#9313 (Prestige 454):** "All I can say about this is just I don't like it really.
+Dude concept is literally bad💀"

 ## Ideas for ascension concept A <a name="ideas-ascension"></a>